Core Competencies - why and how these five essential skillsets drive a successful road transport business

 5. Load scheduler

 The permutation of these five factors can be infinite; loads are greatly diversified and it all begins with a premise that someone (customer) has a need to move something (mass) over a distance (kilometre).
-While it might be argued that the “someone” might own the load and the operation, does not change the fact that “someone” originates the need to move the load, and for the purposes of this conversation that “someone” is considered a Shipper.
-Without a customer there is no justification for the other four components.
+While it might be argued that the “someone” might own the load and the operation, does not change the fact that “someone” originates the need to move the load, and for the purposes of this conversation that “someone” is considered the Shipper (Consignor).
+Therefore, Without a customer there is no justification for the other four components.
 Accepting this rational, we can conclude that the first essential skillset is that of finding a customer (Shipper), in other words Marketing and Sales.

 As we are talking road transport the load will normally be moved on a public road, alternatively on an access-controlled private road (Toll road), essentially both call for compliance with the National Road Traffic Act (Act No 93 of 1996) (NRTA) and Road Traffic Regulations (RTR) as amended.

 All motor vehicles with a permissible maximum mass >3 500 kg must be registered and display an Operator Card showing the Registered Operator personally responsible for the safe use of such vehicle under Section 49 of the Act.
-Regrettably the Act does not require such person to provide any evidence of competence to hold this position, other than the registered Title Holder/Owner’s written appointment of such person as the Proxy.
+Regrettably, the Act does not require such person to provide any evidence of competence to hold this position other than the registered Title Holder/Owner’s written appointment of such person as the Proxy.

-For the purposes of this exercise we suggest the position be managed by the company’s Transport Manager, not an administrative person who manages registration and licencing of vehicles as this crucial responsibility requires a competent person totally familiar with road transport legislation and operation.
+For the purposes of this exercise we suggest the position be managed by the company’s Transport Manager, not an administrative person who manages registration and licencing of vehicles, as this crucial responsibility requires a competent person totally familiar with road transport legislation and operation.

 It is seldom realised by senior executives that road transport is one of the most Capital-intensive investments per Rand of revenue, and possibly the most costly to preserve in an extremely robust operating environment.
 These issues will receive extensive coverage in this Conversation as the importance of Asset Preservation reaches far beyond simply managing the economic life of depreciating assets.

-To be effective the position of Fleet Manager demands a technically qualified road transport engineer; with no less than a decade of fleet engineering experience in servicing and maintaining heavy commercial vehicles.
+To be effective, the position of Fleet Manager demands a technically qualified road transport engineer; with no less than a decade of fleet engineering experience in servicing and maintaining heavy commercial vehicles.

-Generally, a Driver is someone who has a proven competency in operating a category of motor vehicle where the permissible gross operating mass exceeds 3 500 kg as prescribed in the NRTA and RTR.
+Generally, a Driver is someone who has a proven competency in operating a category of motor vehicle where, the permissible gross operating mass exceeds 3 500 kg as prescribed in the NRTA and RTR.
 Such driver also requires what is termed a Professional Driving Permit (PrDP) (regulation 115).

-It might come as a surprise to some that drivers are the only people in road transport who are compelled to prove competency before being authorised to operate certain classes of motor vehicles in their capacity as employees.
+It might come as a surprise to some that drivers are the only people in road transport who are compelled to prove competency before being authorised to operate certain classes of motor vehicles, in their capacity as employees.